jbrunton/jbrunton.com/_posts/2024-12-31-what-we-should-mean-by-accountability.md

 It is achieved by letting those doing the work **give their account** when failures occur.
 This transparency lets individuals and teams demonstrate ownership, and is an effective means to implement organisational learning through the power of personal stories.

-Prerequisites include **authority**, **team capabilities** (including resources and information) sufficient to do the work, and **psychological safety**.
+Prerequisites include **authority**, **team capabilities** (including skills, resources and information) sufficient to do the work, and **psychological safety**.

-Management should support learning and improvement actions based on the category of the domain, taking particular care not to conflate **complex**, **intelligent** and **preventable** failures in order to sustain a generative culture.
-In complex dynamic systems this must include structured learning activities so that complex failures can be reasoned about.
+Management should support learning and improvement actions based on the category of the domain, taking particular care not to conflate **complex**, **intelligent** and **preventable** failures.
+In most organisations this must include structured learning activities so that complex failures can be reasoned about.

 # References